 BayLUG, the Bay Area LEGO Users’ Group, had its second in-person, indoor club meeting since the pandemic started on October 8th in San Leandro.
-It was our annual meeting to celebrate the club’s anniversary, but that was somewhat muted as our club president was out sick with COVID-19.
-I was anxious about the in-person meeting, but I went and even took my N95 mask off to eat once or twice.
+I was anxious about the in-person meeting, but I went anyway, and even took my N95 mask off to eat once or twice.
 Not everyone was as paranoid as I was, but as far as I know, nobody got sick from attending the meeting which is the important thing.
 Anyway, it was great to see and hang out with other humans again, which is pretty novel for me these days, despite having all my shots.
 I am looking forward to more such gatherings in the future.

 The meeting featured MOCs (“My Own Creations”) by various club members, including several that you will be able to see at our upcoming Día de los Muertos (Day of the Dead) show that we will be setting up next weekend in Palo Alto, which will transition to our annual holiday show ongoing through the Thanksgiving and Christmas season until January.